-- Develop far-sighted policy frameworks that anticipate future power system needs.
-Ensuring cost-effective integration of VRE at scale requires balancing present needs (a focus on deployment of renewable generation technologies) with future needs (a focus on integrating high shares of VRE).
-Difficult trade-offs exist between quick wins and long-term strategies.
-In targeting high levels of renewable deployment and integration, policy makers should not look at the quick wins alone.
-They need to look ahead to a time when renewable energy deployment has been successful, and design the markets and systems around this future. - 2 Adopt a systemic approach, drawing together innovations in technology, market design, business models and operation.
-Leveraging synergies among innovations across all sectors and components of the system, and involving all actors, is crucial.
-The innovative solutions mapped in this report show that solutions tailored to the country context and needs can be built by combining innovations in enabling technologies, market design, system operation and business models.
-The implementation of such innovations to unlock flexibility across the whole power sector would result in lower costs to integrate VRE and so support the energy transformation.
-Potential synergies among the different solutions also exist, which can result in lower investments when implementing them together. - 3 Foster learning by doing through ongoing trial and demonstration.
-We cannot predict a unique archetype of the power system of the future.
-Innovation necessarily involves failing, but energy systems cannot fail - the lights must stay on, and we need to understand what solutions work and do not work in each country context.
-This makes learning by doing, through trial and demonstration, of paramount importance to mitigate risk.
-The capacity of different actors to take risks varies: start-ups (for example, new entrants) can take higher risks and have more space to fail.
-Therefore, an open innovation approach is important to enable start-ups to solve problems and bring solutions.
-There is a need for the regulatory space that will allow levels of experimentation; one example is creating regulatory sandboxes that allow actors to experiment and test innovations without being restricted by the regulatory environment.
+1 Develop far-sighted policy frameworks.
+Ensuring the cost-effective integration of VRE at scale requires the balancing of present needs (a focus on deployment of renewable generation technologies) with future needs (a focus on integrating high shares of VRE).
+There are difficult tradeoffs between quick wins, such as achieving small increases in VRE by adding back-up capacity, and a comprehensive plan to meet future market needs, such as a long-term strategy.
+In targeting high levels of renewable deployment and integration, policy makers should not look at the quick wins in isolation.
+They need to look ahead to a time when renewable energy deployment has been successful and should design the markets and systems around this future.

+- 2 Adopt a systemic approach to innovation.
+Leveraging synergies between innovations across all sectors and components of the system, and involving all actors, is crucial.
+Innovations in technology, business models, market design and system operation should be pursued alongside innovations in finance instruments and policy frameworks. - 3 Devise tailored flexibility solutions by combining emerging innovations.
+Solutions can be tailored to the context and needs of a specific country by combining innovations in enabling technologies, market design, system operation and business models.
+Implementing them to unlock flexibility across the whole power sector results in lower costs to integrate VRE and so support the energy transformation.
+Potential synergies between the different solutions also exist, which can lower investment needs when implemented together. - 4 Learn from the experiences of pioneers.
+Knowledge and experience should be more widely shared.
+Insights from trials and pilots should be more fully and systematically captured and more widely disseminated.
+Increased international collaboration can help ensure learning is quickly spread and efforts are not unnecessarily duplicated.

-4 Account for changing roles and responsibilities in the operation of the power system.
-The increasing penetration of decentralised energy resources and the emergence of new market players, such as prosumers and active consumers, will usher in a new era.
-Governments and companies need to gather better insights into consumers' and communities needs and expectations and their willingness to adopt innovations - and should tailor solutions accordingly.
-Some consumers are likely willing to play an active role in the energy system, but the benefits must be clear, and automation is needed to make responses simple.
-Furthermore, distribution system operators will have to adjust their current role and transform their business model, transitioning from just network planners to system operators.
-Greater co-operation with transmission system operators is needed to increase the visibility of the new distributed energy resources that are connected and that could provide services to the system.
+- 5 Design markets to foster flexible systems.
+Market design solutions for VRE have been shown to have high impact at low cost, making them a likely first option on which to focus effort.
+Certain energy markets and regulations are showing how markets can be adapted to reflect the needs of power systems with higher shares of VRE.
+Market operators are observing that value is moving from providing kilowatt hours to providing flexibility to accommodate more lowcost VRE.
+Pricing energy and grid services properly and remunerating all actors that are able to provide flexibility adequately are key components of market designs that accelerate the energy transformation.
+Proper planning that accounts for the energy transformation results in holistic and cost-effective market designs.
+Conversely, solutions based on quick wins and a patch-up approach result in high system costs in the long run. - 6 Account for the changing roles and responsibilities of actors required for a successful transition.
+The increasing penetration of decentralised energy resources and the emergence of new market players, such as prosumers and active consumers, is ushering in a new era.
+Governments and companies need to gather better insights into consumer and community needs and expectations and their willingness to adopt innovations - and should then tailor solutions accordingly.
+Some consumers are likely to be willing to play an active role in the energy system, but the benefits must be clear, and automation is needed to make responses simple.
+Furthermore, DSOs will have to adjust their current role and transform their business model, transitioning from just a network planner to a system operator.
+Greater cooperation with TSOs is needed to increase the visibility of the newly connected DERs that can provide services to the system.